SOFTWARE-DEFINED COMMUNICATION SYSTEMS OUT-OF-THE-BOX

 Preferred experience includes:

-- Experience with multiple distinct spacecraft electrical architectures that drives your vision for the next generation of spacecraft
+- Experience with two or more spacecraft structural and mechanical architectures which drives your vision for the next generation of spacecraft

 Compensation for this role ranges between $50,000 – $150,000 depending on experience and education.
 We also provide generous benefits and stock option package to all our employees.